Job interviews can be challenging, nerve-wracking experiences. Preparation is the key. Here’s advice on tackling five tough interview questions.

 Tough interview question #5: “What is your biggest weakness?”

 How to answer: When it comes to tough interview questions, this one tends to trip up a lot of candidates because it requires such a nuanced response.
 Many interviewees falter by trying to transform a positive trait into a negative one.
 “I’m a perfectionist” or “I care too much about work” are two classic examples.
 The problem is that these canned answers are disingenuous and employers see right through them.
 A savvier approach is to mention an actual trouble spot, but immediately follow up with details about the steps you’ve taken — or are taking — to overcome the weakness.

 If you’ve battled nervousness in client pitch meetings, for instance, you might mention that you took a public-speaking course to improve your communication skills.
 This kind of relatable answer shows self-awareness, sincerity and a commitment to professional development.

 Planning for tough interview questions is only half the battle.
-Check out our Preparing for a Job Interview page for more helpful resources.
+Check out our post on dealing with difficult interviewers.